arittrosaha/Aquery/README.md

 # Aquery

+Before testing the library, please try to read the following readme in it's entirety.

 **_If you find a bug or have a recommendation to make this application better, please contact me through GitHub or my email, arittrosaha@gmail.com.
 Thank you very much!_**

 ---